DT021/FinalProj/README.md

 learning rate adjustment based on average slope may be a solution.

 Our K-Means implementations may output bad group centers depending on what the group centers were randomly initialized to.
-While this is a problem inherent to the K-Means algorithm, we feel it is important for users to know that this is a possible outcome and simply requires additional runs (and perhaps a bit of good luck).
+While this is a problem inherent to any K-Means algorithm, we feel it is important for users to know that this is a possible outcome and simply requires additional runs (and perhaps a bit of good luck).